Koori Employment and Career Strategy

 The Department of Justice and Regulation (the department) prides itself on its achievements in increasing Koori employment across all divisions and business units and is committed to growing and developing our Koori workforce.

-In 2017 the department released its Koori Employment and Career Strategy 2017-2020.
-This strategy aims to achieve a 2.5 per cent Koori workforce, and is part of our larger commitment to:
+In 2017 the department released its Koori Employment and Career Strategy 2017-2020 (External link) This strategy aims to achieve a 2.5 per cent Koori workforce, and is part of our larger commitment to:

 - establish clear and accessible employment pathways for new and existing Koori staff, across all areas and all levels of the Justice and Regulation portfolio